Daphne Caruana Galizia: Reactions

 Students, alumni, teachers, parents and members of the San Anton community held a peaceful vigil from City Gate to the Great Siege Monument in Valletta, in support of the Caruana Galizia family.
 The three Caruana Galizia siblings were all students of San Anton School.

 On 22 October 2017, the Civil Society Network organised a protest demanding justice in Valletta.
 Thousands of protesters demanded justice in the aftermath of the car bomb attack, and called for the immediate resignation of the Police Commissioner and the Attorney General.

 A number of protesters who took part in the rally also went on to the police headquarters in Floriana to call for the police commissioner's resignation.
-After staging a sit-in protest in front of the main door, a banner with a photo of police chief Lawrence Cutajar accompanied with the words "No change, no justice – irrizenja (resign)" was placed on the headquarters' gate.
+After staging a sit-in protest in front of the main door, a banner with a photo of police chief Lawrence Cutajar, accompanied by the words "No change, no justice – irrizenja (resign)" was placed on the headquarters' gate.

 On 17 April 2018, a consortium of 45 journalists from 18 news organisations, including The Guardian, The New York Times, Le Monde and the Times of Malta, published The Daphne Project, a collaborative effort to complete Caruana Galizia's investigative work.

 After her death, crowds gathered in front of the Law Courts, to mourn and express solidarity with the Caruana Galizia family and to demand justice.
 The Great Siege Monument became a focal point for protests and calls for justice, with tributes, memorials and vigils held there frequently.
 The choice of this monument as a protest site, though strategically located opposite the law courts, was spontaneous, a follow-up to the flowers which were first placed there by San Anton School pupils.

 The GUE/NGL Award for Journalists, Whistleblowers & Defenders of the Right to Information was named in honour of Caruana Galizia in 2018 and again in 2019.
 It is sponsored by the Confederal Group of the European United Left/Nordic Green Left members of which are left-wing members of the European Parliament.
 The award is "dedicated to individuals or groups who have been intimidated and/or persecuted for uncovering the truth and exposing it to the public".

 European Parliament

 The European Parliament held a minute's silence in honour of Caruana Galizia.
 The media room of the European Parliament in Strasbourg was named in her memory in November 2017.
 A portrait of her by Marie Louise Kold now hangs outside the press room.

 In 2021, the Daphne Caruana Galizia Prize for Journalism - an initiative of the Parliament - was created to award outstanding journalistic work reflecting European Union values.
-The Prize ceremony takes place every year around 16 October, as a symbolic reminder of the date when Daphne Caruana Galizia was assassinated.
+The Prize ceremony takes place every year around 16 October, as a symbolic reminder of the date when Caruana Galizia was assassinated.